-This feature allows the camera to start a predefined park action (scan, preset and etc.) automatically after a period of inactivity (park time).
+This feature allows the camera to start a predefined park action automatically after a period of inactivity (park time).

 - Scheduled Tasks function is prior to Park Action function.
-When these two functions are set at the same time, only the Scheduled Tasks function takes effect. - Park function varies depending on different speed dome models.
+When these two functions are set at the same time, only the Scheduled Tasks function takes effect. - Park function varies depending on different camera models.

-1. Enter the Park Action settings interface:
+1. Enter Park Action settings interface: